jvdgrift/k8s/README.md

 Just as all the commands, there are also a lot of resources.
 You are gonna see a few of them in this workshop.
 The others I'll leave up to you to explore.

 To see a resource(s) that is/are running on kubernetes you can issue a kubectl 'get' <resource>
-There is an 'all' resource with list all resources (as one would expect from a resource with was named 'all').
+There is an 'all' resource which list a lot of resources which you can interact with using kubectl.
 ```
 kubectl get all
 ```